 Hand to Hold is a national non-profit providing NICU family support.
-We are seeking a part-time Family Support Specialist to fulfill our contractual agreement with St. David’s Women’s Center of Texas in Austin.
+We are seeking a part-time Family Support Specialist to fulfill our contractual agreement with Baylor University Medical Center, part of Baylor Scott & White Health, in Dallas, TX.
 This position provides peer psycho-social support and education for NICU families in partnership with hospital staff.
 Leaning on their own personal experience and specific peer support training, the Family Support Specialist is responsible for supporting NICU families in both community and hospital settings either one-on-one or in a group.
 The Family Support Specialist’s primary responsibilities include visiting families one-on-one, facilitating weekly support groups, distributing resources, and hosting holiday events, all with a goal to reduce the negative impact of a NICU stay and ensure the best outcome for the entire family.
-There are also essential data entry and reporting requirements to supervisors and hospital staff about the interactions with families.
+There are also essential data entry and reporting requirements about the interactions with families.

-The Family Support Specialist serves as the first, and sometimes only, representation within the hospital and will serve as Hand to Hold’s primary representative at St. David’s Women’s Center of Texas for NICU staff and NICU families.
+The Family Support Specialist serves as the first, and sometimes only, representation within the hospital and will serve as Hand to Hold’s primary representative at Baylor University Medical Center for NICU staff and NICU families.
 This care provider must demonstrate an empathetic personality combined with a dynamic professional attitude to convey Hand to Hold’s mission and values on behalf of the entire organization.

 The Family Support Specialist reports to the Hospital Ambassador Program Manager, under the general direction of the Program Director.
 Personal experience with Hand to Hold’s mission is required.